benjgmin/FlightCard/README.md

 ## Data and disclaimer

-Weather from the [NOAA Aviation Weather Center](https://aviationweather.gov/data/api/).
+**Not for navigation.** Weather from the [NOAA Aviation Weather Center](https://aviationweather.gov/data/api/).
 Airport diagrams from the FAA digital Terminal Procedures Publication.

 For situational awareness only.
 Not a substitute for an official weather briefing.

+## License

+MIT.